Blog

 • Instant intelligence: Leverages machine learning and NLP to empower non-technical users with quick insights.

-• Workflow: Design workflow based on your business process to determine when and which functional module would gets triggered.
+• Workflow: Design workflow based on your business process to determine when and which functional module would get triggered.

-• API-drive: Helica’s API allows you to add functionalities, such as adding a new exporting type, new data source type, core functionality expansion, new charting in ad-hoc analysis, etc.
+• Robust APIs: Helica’s API allows you to add functionalities, such as adding a new exporting type, new data source type, core functionality expansion, new charting in ad-hoc analysis, etc.

-• Fullly browser-based: Eliminates the need to download or install heavy memory-consuming developer tools as well as allowing users to connect with database and analyze across any devices.
+• Fully browser-based: Eliminates the need to download or install heavy memory-consuming developer tools as well as allows users to connect with databases and analyze across any device.

 Reviews and Rating